Author of Teen Paranormal Fiction

 Not to bore you with that.
 Really, the apartment wasn’t THAT bad.
 The location was close to amenities and great places to walk, but the constant noise and close quarters did me in.

-My “home office” and writing space–a corner of the couch (photo: Rissa Renae)
+My “home office” and writing space–aka the corner of the couch (photo: Rissa Renae)

 The nature in this area of the city is amazing.
 I drag my poor dog out multiple times a day for hour-long walks along the many trails and foliage-covered sidewalks.